 I am currently a professor at Temple University in the Department of Sport and Recreation Management; however, my journey began in the great state of Texas.
 I was raised in Big Sandy, TX and later ventured to central Texas to attend the University of Texas at Austin (UT).
 While at UT, I earned my BS in Corporate Communications with a Business Foundations certificate.
 During my time as an undergraduate student, I embarked on two study abroad trips, one to Barcelona, Spain and the other to Cape Town, South Africa (these two trips are the reason why I love to travel).
 Also during this time, I began working with UT football, which gave me a behind-the-scenes look at one of the most successful athletic departments in all of college sports.

 I then decided to stay home at UT to begin my graduate school journey.
 It was also in my pursuit to obtain my MS in Sport Management, where I was introduced to research.
 My experiences within college athletics guided the questions that I wanted to investigate.
 My time ended at UT after completing a thesis entitled Phenomenological Study on the Racialized Experiences of African American Assistant Collegiate Football Coaches.

 My next step was to the Midwest to attend The Ohio State University where I am completed my PhD in Higher Education and Student Affairs.
 My research foci were still within the realm of sport; however, I focused my doctoral research to center Black male student-athletes.
-I am particularly interested in furthering our understandings of identity within Black male student-athletes.
-Currently, I concluding my dissertation research further investigating the nuances of identity within this population.
+I was particularly interested in furthering our understandings of identity within Black male student-athletes.
+This goal manifested with my dissertation research entitled Playing While Black: Self-Presentation and the Black Male Collegiate Student-Athlete.

 To capture my overall research agenda, I would describe it as investigating the intersection of race, sport, and education.
 Within that agenda, I focus on Black male student-athletes, Black coaches, and racial diversity within college athletics.